Monday, November 30, 2009

-4. Jonathan Chevreau notes that the recent bear market has motivated financial advisors to recommend more alternative investments.
+3. Jonathan Chevreau notes that the recent bear market has motivated financial advisors to recommend more alternative investments (the web page with this article has disappeared since the time of writing).
 I think this characterization is too charitable for financial advisors.
 Clients are more inclined to buy alternative investments because of the perception that standard investments don’t work any more.
 Financial advisors are willing to sell whatever the client will buy as long as the advisors make money from it.
 My characterization may be a little too uncharitable, but I bet it’s closer to the truth.

 Thursday, November 26, 2009